 - to create a stronger, more connected and confident sector for the distribution and exhibition of independent British and international film.

-2. What are Pitch Pots
+2. About Pitch Pots

-We are now seeking proposals from Hub members that will help us to meet FAN aims during the period June 2021 – March 2022.
+We are now seeking proposals from Hub members that will help us to meet FAN aims during the period April 2022 – December 2022.

 Our Pitch Pots are available to help support a risk and try something new.
 Whether you are new to film exhibition and want to put on your first screening or an established cinema or community screen who wants to trial a new type of programming, we want to help audiences in the Midlands engage with the widest range of film in as many places as possible.

-3. Key info at a glance:
+3. Key information at a glance:

-Total amount available: £ 15,000
+Total amount available: £ 10,000